atulrnt/EuroPi/software/contrib/karma.md

 Output 1 and 4 are triggered with the digital input.
 Output 3 and 6 are triggered with the analog input used as digital.
 Output 2 is an OR gate of output 1 and 3.
 Output 5 is a XOR gate of output 4 and 6.

+### Output/Menu configuration

+You can completely change the input/output arrangement if you want.
+You could have 3 output linked to the 1st input, 2 output linked to the 2nd input and a single mix outputting an AND gate of the first 2 output.

+All this is configured in the first lines of `Karma.main()`.

+### Mix configuration

+The mixing type for the output 2 and 5 can be changed by using the different constants in the code:
+- MIX_TYPE_NONE: No mixing at all, the output will always be LOW
+- MIX_TYPE_OR: OR gate
+- MIX_TYPE_XOR: XOR gate
+- MIX_TYPE_AND: AND gate

+Just change the `Karma._mixers` variable to your need.

 ## Settings

-Use the Knob 1 to select a different setting to edit.
-Use the Knob 2 to change the value of the setting to edit that you've selected with the Knob 1.
-Use the buttons to the next / previous output settings.

 ### Beginning

-The "beginning" setting define when the output starts.
+The "beginning" setting defines when the output starts.

 Two options are available:
 - At start: the output will be triggered as soon as the input trigger is received
-- At end; the output will be triggered once the input trigger has stopped
+- At end: the output will be triggered once the input trigger has stopped (mainly useful when the input receives a gate)

 **Default: At start**

 ### Delay

-The "delay" settings defines how long it should wait to output a gate once the output has been triggered.
+The "delay" settings defines how long it should wait before starting the output once the output has been triggered (depending on the "beginning" setting).
 The delay is set in milliseconds with a range between 0ms to 10s.

 **Default: 0ms**